-The meal was decent, nothing special and service was slow; definitely not up to the Singapore Airlines 5-star standard I was expecting.
+The meal was decent, nothing special and service was slow; definitely not up to the Singapore Airlines 5-star standard, I was expecting.
 Outside of the one meal service, the cabin crew didn’t really interact with the passengers nor did they do much to provide exceptional service.
 They were slow to start the meal service, slow to clear trays and weren’t overly friendly.

-About 30 minutes prior to our arrival into Tokyo Narita, our noise-cancelling headphones were collected.
+About 30 minutes prior to our arrival into Tokyo Narita, our noise-canceling headphones were collected.
 Pack your own headphones if you want to continue using the IFE system.
 WiFi was provided on this flight but it was incredibly expensive, $20 for 50 MB of data.

 SQ12 Arrival into Tokyo Narita

 This flight from Singapore continues to Los Angeles but unfortunately (and annoyingly), all passengers must depart and exit the aircraft in Tokyo.
 Continuing passengers must clear security before boarding the aircraft again.
-Tip: Don’t hold onto to any water bottles from this flight as you will have to dump them out at the security checkpoint.
+Tip: Don’t hold onto any water bottles from this flight as you will have to dump them out at the security checkpoint.